NOS4A5I/VGA_Data_Parser/README.md

 # **What is this?**

 This is a library to parse through a custom file format containing Video Graphics Array (VGA) data.
+Information about file format TBA.

 ## **Compilation:**